ministryofjustice/find-moj-data-user-guide/source/documentation/ingestion/cadet-registration.md

 By default, all models and sources will be ingested into the Datahub catalogue, but they will not be shown in the Find MoJ data service.

-## Make a model or source visible
+## Make a model visible

-To make a model or source visible in Find MoJ data, set the `dc_display_in_catalogue` tag to that model.
+To make a model visible in Find MoJ data, add the `dc_display_in_catalogue` tag to that model.
 [Config of CaDeT models is described in their documentation here.](https://user-guidance.analytical-platform.service.justice.gov.uk/tools/create-a-derived-table/models/#where-can-i-define-configs)

 For example, in `dbt_project.yml` you can include